 And the thickness and prestige scared me to death.

-I had come to believe that reading Memoirs would be a kind of rite of passage: I imagined myself reading it on a long train journey, maybe the Orient-Express, where the mystic combination of journey and book would change my life.
+I had come to believe that reading Memoirs (Memorias) would be a kind of rite of passage: I imagined myself reading it on a long train journey, maybe the Orient-Express, where the mystic combination of journey and book would change my life.

 A few months before – finally! – having scheduled reading the book (I was going to spend one month in Paris… little else could measure up to the Orient-Express!)
 I find myself transiting the Bogotá airport with nothing to read.
-I wander into the airport’s bookshop with the firm purpose in mind of buying a Spanish book that is not by Garcia Márquez — just for the sake of going against the flow.
+I wander into the airport’s bookshop with the firm purpose of buying a Spanish book that is not by Garcia Márquez — just for the sake of going against the flow.
 I force myself to bypass favorites like Borges or Cela and browse through authors I have not read before.
 Then I pick up one book that says on the back cover:

 Five minutes later that book is in my bag on its way to Europe.